Leslie Van Houten: Manson Family

 After a few months in a commune in Northern California, Van Houten met Catherine Share and Bobby Beausoleil and moved in with them and another woman during the summer of 1968.
 The four broke up after jealous arguments, and Share left to join Charles Manson's commune.
 Van Houten, then aged 19, followed Share.
-At this time, she phoned her mother to say she was dropping out and would not be making contact again.
+At that time, she phoned her mother to say she was dropping out and would not be making contact again.

 Manson decided when they would eat, sleep, and have sex, and with whom they would have sex.
 He also controlled the taking of LSD, giving followers larger doses than he himself took.
-According to Manson, "When you take LSD enough times, you reach a state of nothing, of no thought".
+According to Manson, "When you take LSD enough times, you reach a state of nothing.
+Of no thought."
 According to Van Houten, she became "saturated in acid" and could not grasp the existence of those living a non-psychedelic reality.

 From August 1968, Manson and his followers were based at the Spahn Ranch.
 Manson ostensibly ran his Family based on hippie-style principles of acceptance and free love.
 At the remote ranch, where they were isolated from any other influences, Manson's was the only opinion heard.
 At every meal he would lecture repetitively.
-Van Houten said Manson's attitude was that she "belonged to Bobby".
+Van Houten said Manson's attitude was that she "belonged to Bobby [Beausoleil]".
 According to Van Houten she and other Manson followers looked to 14-year-old Family member Dianne Lake as the "empty vessel", the epitome of what women were supposed to be in the Manson system of values.
-When Barbara Hoyt spoke at Van Houten's parole hearing in 2013, she said that Van Houten was considered a "leader" in the Manson Family.
+When Barbara Hoyt spoke at Van Houten's parole hearing in 2013, she said that Van Houten was considered a "leader" in the Family.

 Murders

 Murders of Leno and Rosemary LaBianca

 On August 9, 1969, Van Houten, Tex Watson, Patricia Krenwinkel, Linda Kasabian, Susan Atkins, Clem Grogan and Manson went to the house of Rosemary and Leno LaBianca.
-Manson entered the house with Watson, then left with Atkins, Grogan and Kasabian.
-Krenwinkel, Van Houten, and Watson murdered the couple.
+Manson entered the house with Watson, then left with Kasabian, Atkins, and Grogan.

-He allegedly sent the others to kill an actor, but Kasabian claims she led Atkins and Grogan to an incorrect address.
+Van Houten and another woman held down Rosemary LaBianca as Watson stabbed Leno LaBianca.
+After stabbing Rosemary, Watson gave Van Houten a knife, and she stabbed the woman at least 14 more times.
+She testified in 1971, “And I took one of the knives, and Patricia [Krenwinkel] had one – a knife – and we started stabbing and cutting up the lady.”

 Motive

 Manson, who denied responsibility, never explained a motive for the murders.
 Prosecutor Vincent Bugliosi suggested Manson was attempting to start a racial civil war.
-The racial nature of the motive for the murders Van Houten was convicted of was later adduced by a judge, increasing the gravity of her offense.
+This motive was later noted by California Supreme Court Justice Manuel Ramirez, in his 2004 decision to deny review of a Court of Appeal ruling upholding Van Houten's denial of parole.